about books journalism links contact2 home2

 About Me

-I'm an Anglo-Irish writer and consultant producer, with a passion for powerful and moving stories about the human condition.
+Nick Ryan is a British writer and producer, with a passion for powerful and moving stories about the human condition.

 Great storytelling.
 Powerful and moving tales.
 That's what interests me.

-My own work has ranged across war zones, tackled human rights, the rise of extremism, growth of subcultures, looked at geography, culture, travel and identity.
-These stories have taken me from the refugee camps of the former Yugoslavia, to civil war in Kurdistan, the kung fu masters of south-eastern China to the neo-nazi gangs of the UK.
+Over the past 20 years, my stories have taken me from the refugee camps of the former Yugoslavia, to civil war in Kurdistan, the kung fu masters of south-eastern China to South African townships.

 Awards: